New Mexico Doubles Flower Growers’ Plant Count Prior to Adult-Use Sales

 An emergency rule change in New Mexico that doubles the number of cannabis plants the state’s licensed producers can grow at one time took effect last week, increasing the limit from 10,000 to 20,000, the Albuquerque Journal reports.
 However, the licensed producers say the change is too little, too late to meet the demand for the launch of adult-use sales in April.

-Cannabis Control Division Director Kristen Thomson noted that the state’s medical cannabis supply “will become increasingly threatened without an adequate supply of plants.”
+Flower Control Division Director Kristen Thomson noted that the state’s medical cannabis supply “will become increasingly threatened without an adequate supply of plants.”

-Ben Lewinger, executive director of the New Mexico Cannabis Chamber of Commerce, argued that the rule change “will only help the very biggest and well-resourced producers” and “won’t help medical cannabis patients and it won’t help new businesses trying to break into the industry.”
+Ben Lewinger, executive director of the New Mexico Flower Chamber of Commerce, argued that the rule change “will only help the very biggest and well-resourced producers” and “won’t help medical cannabis patients and it won’t help new businesses trying to break into the industry.”

 “Building the infrastructure to double plant count could take months to years for most operators, and plants put in the ground today won’t be ready in April.” — Lewinger, in a statement, via the Journal

 Duke Rodriguez, CEO and president of Ultra Health, the state’s largest producer, called the rule change “great news” but said it wouldn’t change significantly the amount of cannabis available when adult-use sales are permitted on April 1.